Fysheep/Fyshi.CSS/README.md

 # Fyshi.CSS
- CSS Classes and Attributes for App Development
+ CSS Classes and Attributes for WebApp Development